Yonas-tech/Game2048/README.md

 > “2048 is a popular single-player game for Web and mobile.
 It’s a type of “sliding block puzzle” — think Threes!, on which 2048 is based, or the old-timey game klotski — that’s played on an almost Sudoku-like grid.
 Like Sudoku, it also involves some math.
 The object of the game is to combine the numbers displayed on the tiles until you reach 2048.”
 > Read more: here (https://www.washingtonpost.com/news/arts-and-entertainment/wp/2014/04/23/everything-you-ever-wanted-to-know-about-2048-the-internets-latest-impossible-hit-game/ )
 >

-So I decided to code this lovely game myself from scratch.
+I decided to code this lovely game myself from scratch and give it my own touch.

 ## The Game: